Introduction

 }

-# Local execution (single core)
+# Local baseline

 plan(sequential)